Accessing the Great Harbour Way/ Te Ara o Pōneke

 - Petone Foreshore Can be accessed from Wellington City by the East by West Ferry (which carries bicycles), as well as by bus and train services (Petone railway station is a short distance north).
 Route information from Metlink.
 Lots of shops and cafes a couple of blocks north on Jackson Street, and the Petone Settlers Museum provides an insight into the history of the area.
 From the foreshore, you can head east on Leg 4 of the route.
 You can also head west on Leg 5, although the route along the SH2 expressway from Petone to Ngauranga is exposed to heavy traffic, and can only be bicycled in the Petone-Ngauranga direction.

 - Wellington Waterfront offers several starting points: Queen’s Wharf, Frank Kitts Park, City to Sea Bridge, Taranaki Street/Te Papa, and Waitangi Park.
 There are frequent bus services along Wellington’s “Golden Mile” a few blocks from the waterfront.
 Wellington Railway Station is just north of the waterfront area, and the East by West Ferry service is based at Queens Wharf from where you (and your bicycle) can be taken to Petone, Days Bay, or Seatoun.
 Route information from Metlink.
-Bicycle rental from Fergs (who also rent inline skates) at Queens Wharf, City Boat and Bike at Frank Kitts Park, and four wheeler bikes from the Enormous Crocodile Company at Waitangi Park.
+Inline skate rental from Fergs (who also rent kayaks) at Queens Wharf, where you can also rent electric assist bikes from Switched on Bikes.
+You can rent four wheeler bikes from the Enormous Crocodile Company at Waitangi Park.
 Many cafes along the waterfront.
 From the Waterfront you can follow Leg 6 around Oriental Bay, Evans Bay, to the Miramar Peninsula and Seatoun.

 - Oriental Bay has parking at Freyberg Pool; buses run along Oriental Bay from the Courtenay Place Transport hub.
 Route information from Metlink.
 Several cafes, and a dairy.
 From here you can explore Leg 6, heading north west to the Wellington Waterfront, and east to Evans Bay and on to Seatoun.